gioboa/jira-plugin/README.md

 - _Tracking Time Mode Hybrid Timeout_ <br>
   Number of minutes to wait for the user to return to VSCode before discarding away time in hybrid time tracking mode
 - _Username_ <br>
-  Your JIRA username
+  Your Jira username
 - _Working Issue Statues_ <br>
   Statuses used for extract working issue list (e.g. In Progress, Development In Progress, Test in Progress)
 - _Working Project_ <br>
-  JIRA working project
+  Jira working project
 - _Worklog Minimum Tracking Time_ <br>
   Minimum tracking time for show the Worklog modal and create Jira worklog